The graphical interface of learningml-editor

 Components of edit screen

-And then their correspondence in the source code.
-Note that only the directories in the src folder are shown, which is where all the custom code resides.
-The other directories are typical of Angular and are practically untouched.
+Note that only the directories of the src folder are shown, which is where all the custom code resides.
+The other directories are Angular’s own and, practically, are not touched.

 src